 Certain items, either U.S. or foreign-made, are prohibited from entering, or reentering, the United States without U.S. State Department approval.
 Such restricted items include, but are not limited to, Image Intensifiers, certain Infrared Detectors, Fiber Optic Tapers, encrypted software, and other detectors and advanced electronics which have a military usage.
 A temporary import license must be applied for from the Department of State's Defense Trade Control Arms Licensing Division prior to the item's entry into the United States.
 This licensing process can take up to four months.
-If you have any questions about this import license, please contact Orion Wiest (email@example.com) in the NOAO Headquarters Office.
-Have the shipment sent to you at 950 N. Cherry Avenue with NOAO/KPNO as the consignee.
+If you have any questions about this import license, please contact Orion Wiest (firstname.lastname@example.org) in the NOIRLab Headquarters Office.
+Have the shipment sent to you at 950 N. Cherry Avenue with NOIRLab/KPNO as the consignee.

 Motor Vehicle Operator's ID Application